daltonsjones98/osTicket-Installation-and-Configuration/README.md

 10. Install osTicket

-      - Enabled Extentions in IIS to osTicket install requirements.
+      - _Enabled Extentions in IIS to osTicket install requirements_.
-      - Renamed ost'config.php file
+      - _Renamed ost'config.php file_
-      - Assigned Permissions
+      - _Assigned Permissions_
-      - Continued to setup osTicket in browser
+      - Continued to setup osTicket in browser_
-      - Stop and restarted the server to save the changes._
+      - Stop and restarted the server to save the changes

 11. Installed HeidiSQL

-      - Created new session
+      - _Created new session_
-      - Created a new data base and configured in browser
+      - _Created a new data base and configured in browser_